Cobots vs. Covid Initiative: Start Simple

 One of our Integration Coaches will work with you to qualify the application within 48 hours of initial submission.

-- You can submit a video and/or written instructions for your target application in Blueprints.
+- You can submit written instructions for your target application here.
 Your application will remain confidential.

 - We will then organize a video call on the factory floor.